tikishen/final-project-539/README.md

 ### Advanced JS or jQuery
 #### Carousel
-**Implementation is on Foodie Blog Page**<br>
+**Implementation is on the Foodie Blog Page**<br>
-By importing css and js files from an online carousel implementation called Slick, I could establish my own carousel.
-One of challenges I faced was issue of color contrast.
-After closing scrutiny, I found the some imported carousel elements have a transparent background color.
-Therefore, I write classed to override the background color of imported carousel elements.
-The concept to learn in this case is how to adjust color contrast.
+By importing css and js files from an online carousel implementation called Slick `http://kenwheeler.github.io/slick/`, I established my own carousel.
+One of challenges I faced was color contrast issue.
+After a close scrutiny, I found some imported carousel elements have a transparent background color.
+Therefore, I wrote classes to override the background color of the imported carousel elements.
+The concept to learn for this implementation is how to adjust color contrast and override the class elements.

 #### Lightbox
-**Implementation is on Gallery Page**<br>
+**Implementation is on the Gallery Page**<br>
-Implementation of Lightbox was also imported from an online material.
+Implementation of Lightbox is also imported from an online material `https://lokeshdhakar.com/projects/lightbox2/`.
 The new concepts are the differences of data-lightbox, data-title and data-alt, which is also the challenge I met.
 At the beginning, I assigned data-lightbox of each image into different texts mistakenly, so the lightbox did not work.
 Writing each attribute with correct text/value requires complete understanding of the instructions.

 #### Modals
-**Implementation is on the Contact Page by Clicking the phone icon/number**<br>
+**Implementation is on the Contact Page by clicking the phone icon/number**<br>
-Modal is written upon bootstrap.
-The new concepts to learn are the classes of bootstrap, telephone protocol as well as CSS cursor property.
-The challenge here is bootstrap since we do not learn much bootstrap in class.
-Besides, when hovering the phone icon/number, the mouse cursor default display trigger for indicating the link.
+Modal is written by bootstrap.
+The new concepts to learn are bootstrap, telephone protocol as well as CSS cursor property.
+Taking example of the last concept.
+When hovering the phone icon/number, the mouse cursor default display trigger for indicating the link.
+The challenge for this implementation is bootstrap since we did not learn much bootstrap in class.

 ### Advanced proficiency with Bootstrap
-- Implementation of navigation bar written upon bootstrap 3<br>
+- Implementation of navigation bar is written by bootstrap 3<br>
-- Modals written upon bootstrap 3 <br>
+- Modal is written upon bootstrap 3 <br>
 Challenge of writing bootstrap is due to unfamiliar with bootstrap.
 Therefore, I read official document to know available classes of bootstrap that could be used for my site.